cockroachdb/docs/v19.1/debug-zip.md

 toc: true
 ---

-The `debug zip` [command](cockroach-commands.html) connects to your cluster and gathers the following information from each active node into a single file (inactive nodes are not included):
+The `debug zip` [command](cockroach-commands.html) connects to your cluster and gathers information from each active node into a single file (inactive nodes are not included):

 - [Log files](debug-and-error-logs.html)
 - Cluster events